-- A majority of the members of the Board are independent directors, as defined by NASDAQ.
-The Board has determined that all of the Company's directors are independent, other than Mr. Stewart.
-Independent directors do not receive consulting, legal or other fees from Arrowhead, other than Board and Committee compensation. - All of the Company's employees, officers and directors are subject to the Company's Code of Business Conduct and Ethics Policy, which is available on the Company's website at www.arrowheadresearch.net.
-The ethics policy meets the requirements of NASDAQ, as well as the code of ethics requirements of the SEC. - The Audit, Compensation and Nominating/Governance Committees consist entirely of independent directors. - The Board reviews at least annually the Company's business initiatives, capital projects and budget matters. - The Audit Committee reviews and approves all related-party transactions. - As part of the Code of Business Conduct and Ethics Policy, the Company has made a "whistleblower" hotline available to all employees for anonymous reporting of financial or other concerns.
-The Audit Committee receives directly, without management participation, all hotline activity reports, including complaints on accounting, internal controls or auditing matters.
+- A majority of the members of the Board are independent directors, as defined by the NASDAQ Marketplace Rules.
+The Board has determined that all of the Company's directors are independent, except Mr. Stewart and Dr. Anzalone.
+Independent directors do not receive consulting, legal or other fees from the Company, other than Board and Committee compensation. - All of the Company's employees, officers and directors are subject to the Company's Code of Business Conduct and Ethics Policy, which is available on the Company's website at www.arrowheadresearch.com.
+The ethics policy meets the requirements of NASDAQ, as well as the code of ethics requirements of the SEC. - The Audit, Compensation and Nomination Committees consist entirely of independent directors. - · The Board reviews at least annually the Company's business initiatives, capital projects and budget matters. - The Audit Committee reviews and approves all related-party transactions or, if the size and nature of the transaction warrants, a special committee of non-related Board members is formed to negotiate and approve the transaction.